wso2/choreo-samples/websocket-chat-app/websocket-chat-app-frontend/README.md

 !!!
 Note

-You should publish your WebSocket API and subscribe to the API from a new Application and generate Credentials.
+Before proceeding to the next step, ensure that you have published your WebSocket API.
+Additionally, subscribe to the API through a new application and generate the necessary credentials.

 #### Configure Asgardeo (IdP) to integrate with your application